jms5039/python-api-challenge/README.md

     - Northern Hemisphere: Wind Speed vs. Latitude
     - Southern Hemisphere: Wind Speed vs. Latitude

 After each pair of plots, explain what the linear regression is modeling.
 Describe any relationships that you notice and any other findings you may uncover.

+## Part 2: VacationPy

+In this deliverable, you'll use your weather data skills to plan future vacations.
+Also, you'll use Jupyter notebooks, the geoViews Python library, and the Geoapify API.

+The code needed to import the required libraries and load the CSV file with the weather and coordinates data for each city created in Part 1 is provided to help you get started.

+Your main tasks will be to use the Geoapify API and the geoViews Python library and employ your Python skills to create map visualizations.

+To succeed on this deliverable of the assignment, open the VacationPy.ipynb starter code and complete the following steps:

+    - Create a map that displays a point for every city in the city_data_df DataFrame as shown in the following image.
+The size of the point should be the humidity in each city.
+    - Narrow down the city_data_df DataFrame to find your ideal weather condition.
+    - Create a new DataFrame called hotel_df to store the city, country, coordinates, and humidity.
+    - For each city, use the Geoapify API to find the first hotel located within 10,000 meters of your coordinates.
+    - Add the hotel name and the country as additional information in the hover message for each city on the map.